BOARD OFFICERS

 Catharine Gill

 Catharine Gill was an active board member of the Santa Cruz Youth Symphony when her two daughters played violin in that orchestra.
-She and her husband, Jim, have been Santa Cruz Symphony subscribers and supporters for decades, and when she was asked to join the Santa Cruz Symphony Board several decades ago, she was glad to accept.
+She and her husband, Jim, have been Santa Cruz Symphony subscribers and supporters for decades, and when she was asked to join the SC Symphony Board, several decades ago, she was glad to accept.

 Because of her professional background as a secondary school English teacher, Catharine is especially interested in the educational outreach programs of the Symphony.
-Jim is a retired UC Santa Cruz Earth Sciences professor who used to play flute in his school orchestra, and Catharine had piano lessons while growing up in Japan.
+Jim is a retired UCSC earth sciences professor who used to play flute in his school orchestra, and Catharine had piano lessons while growing up in Japan.

 Lesley Harris